 |Kiwifruit, 1 medium||1.1||7|

 |Mango, sliced, ½ cup||0.7||5|

 |Spinach, raw, 1 cup||0.6||4|

-Anti-inflammatory effects. - Studies have supported the prevention of inflammatory damage after UV exposure.
+Anti-inflammatory properties. - Studies have supported the prevention of inflammatory damage after UV exposure.
 The topical application of vitamin E can reduce UV-induced skin swelling.
 Vitamin E applied topically may provide relief to skin irritation, eczema symptoms, and other skin disorders.

 Anti-aging - Vitamin E can help to slow down the aging process by blocking free radicals.
-The sun is the primary culprit for wrinkles, and it has been proven that vitamin E decreases the effect of the sun on the skin and prevents further damage.
+The sun is the primary culprit for wrinkles, and it has been proven that vitamin E decreases the effect of the sun damage on the skin and prevents further damage.
 When used in conjunction with vitamin C with limited sun exposure, it will improve skin health.

 Is Vitamin E Safe To Use?